SHETYGURU/Destion-Innovations/README.md

    npm install
    ```

-4. Create a `.env` file at the root of your project and add your Firebase credentials:
+4. Create a `.env` file at the root of your project and add your Firebase credentials(here the database deatils are displayed ):

 ## Firebase Setup